rajeshkawali/Springboot-jms-ibm-mq/README.md

 # Springboot-jms-ibm-mq
-Springboot app to publish/consume xml message to IBM MQ server (Marshalling/Unmarshalling using Jaxb)
+Springboot app to publish/consume xml message to/from IBM MQ server (Marshalling/Unmarshalling using Jaxb)

 # To publish message to IBM MQ

 Use Postman to post this message.

 POST: http://localhost:8989/api/user

 Message: